-- 1.3.12.1 There shall be a bulwark around the entire edge of the deck of the boat, the outer edge of which shall be within 1 in (25 mm) of the edge of the side of the boat, taken where the edge of the hull meets the edge of the deck.
+- 1.3.12.1 There shall be a bulwark around the entire edge of the deck of the boat, the outer edge of which shall be within 1.00 in (25 mm) of the edge of the side of the boat, taken where the edge of the hull meets the edge of the deck.
 Where there is a radius at the intersection of the deck and hull, the distance shall be taken to a projection of the side and deck.
-The bulwark shall be not less than 3.75 in (95 mm) high, the height taken as the distance from the intersection of the outside edge of the bulwark at the deck to the top of the bulwark, measured perpendicular to the sheerline in the longitudinal plane (which will often not be a vertical measurement).
+The bulwark shall be not less than 3 3/4 in (95 mm) high, the height taken as the distance from the intersection of the outside edge of the bulwark at the deck to the top of the bulwark, measured perpendicular to the sheerline in the longitudinal plane (which will often not be a vertical measurement).
 Where there is a cap or rail of any kind at the top of the bulwark, that cap or rail shall be included in the measured height. - 1.3.12.2 The bulwark may be constructed of any material, except that no exotic material may be used.
-[See definition of exotic materials on page 4 of this rule.]
-However, the minimum weight of the bulwark, excluding glue, welding bead, filler and fasteners, shall be at least 1.33 lbs / foot run (1.98 kg / metre run). - 1.3.12.3 There shall be no holes specifically for lightening the bulwark.
-However, drainage holes (which may also be lined for use for mooring lines) may be used, providing that the opening in each drainage hole is not greater than 0.085 ft2 (0.008 m2) in face area.
-Additional small drainage slots in the bulwark along the deck may be used, which shall not exceed 0.5 in (13 mm) in height and 4 in (100 mm) in length.
-Large drainage holes shall not exceed 10 per side of the boat, and small drainage slots may be concentrated near the low point of the sheerline, the small drainage slots shall be more or less evenly distributed along the length of the bulwark.
+[See definition of exotic materials under General Provisions of this rule.]
+However, the minimum weight of the bulwark, excluding glue, welding bead, filler and fasteners, shall be at least 1.33 lbs/foot run (1.98 kg/metre run). - 1.3.12.3 There shall be no holes specifically for lightening the bulwark.
+However, drainage holes (which may be lined for use for mooring lines) may be used, providing that the opening in each drainage hole is not greater than 0.085 ft2 (0.008 m2) in face area.
+Additional drainage slots in the bulwark along the deck may be used, but shall not exceed 1/2 in (13 mm) in height and 4 in (100 mm) in length.

+Large drainage holes shall not exceed 10 per side of the boat, and small drainage slots shall not exceed 1 slot per 2 ft (610 mm) of bulwark length.
+While large drainage slots may be concentrated near the low point of the sheerline, the small drainage slots shall be more or less evenly distributed along the length of the bulwark.